EMTEL LTD (“EMTEL”) BRN: 06006174

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

-- Where we need to perform the contract we are about to enter into or have entered into with you for the provision of telecommunications services.
+- Where we need to perform the contract we are about to enter into or have entered into with you for the provision of telecommunications services and any other related services.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.